Giovanni Hidalgo: Music career

 Hidalgo auditioned and was hired by the Batacumbele Band in 1980.
 In 1981, he traveled with the band to Cuba, where he met a musician by the name José Luis Quintana, a.k.a.
 Changuito.
 They created a style of rhythm that ushered in a new era in Latin music.

 In 1985, Hidalgo was performing with Eddie Palmieri at the Village Gate in New York City when Dizzy Gillespie walked in and listened to him play.
 Gillespie was so impressed with Hidalgo that he told him that someday in the future they must get together and play.
 In 1988 Hidalgo joined Gillespie's United Nation Orchestra.

 In 1992, Hidalgo was hired as an adjunct professor at the Berklee College of Music in Boston.
-He taught many types of rhythm: Puerto Rican, Cuban, Dominican, reggae, African, and jazz.
-He held this academic position until 1996.
+He held this position until 1996.

 During his career, he has worked with Bola Abimbola, Sikiru Adepoju, Art Blakey, Muruga Booker, Jack Bruce, Don Byron, Candido Camero, D'Angelo, Paulinho da Costa, Steve Gadd, Sammy Hagar, Kip Hanrahan, Zakir Hussain, Cassius Khan, Airto Moreira, Charlie Palmieri, Tito Puente, Hilton Ruiz, Paul Simon, and Carlos "Patato" Valdes.

 On October 31, 2010, he performed with the rock band Phish during their Halloween concert.
 The band performed Waiting for Columbus by Little Feat with Hidalgo on percussion (with the exception of "Don't Bogart That Joint", which was performed a cappella) and a brass section of Aaron Johnson, Stuart Bogie, Ian Hendrickson, Michael Leonhart, and Eric Biondo.

 In October 2016, Giovanni Hidalgo underwent the amputation of his left ring finger due to a health complication.
 Demonstrating remarkable resilience and creativity, he has since adapted his technique to include the use of sticks and other innovative methods.
 Despite this challenge, Hidalgo remains active in the music world, performing, teaching, and inspiring a new generation of musicians.
 In recent years, he has focused on small ensemble projects, including a new trio format that highlights his artistry in intimate and exploratory musical settings.
 His continued evolution as a musician has only deepened his legacy as one of the most influential percussionists of all time.